 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost sharing assistance from the South Carolina AIDS Drug Assistance Program.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance The New Jersey ADDP.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
+If you change plans please notify your local ADAP enrollment worker so you can continue to receive assistance.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call The New Jersey ADDP by phone at 1-877-613-4533, or online at www.nj.gov/health/hivstdtb/hiv-aids/medications.shtml.